-Content: The course was divided in six training modules, illustrated through introductory lectures, field-based demonstrations, and group exercises facilitated by ELTI staff and APASPE members, as follows:
+Content: The course was divided into six training modules, illustrated through introductory lectures, field-based demonstrations, and group exercises facilitated by ELTI staff and APASPE members, as follows:

-Module 1: Forest ecology and ecosystem services Module 2: Deforestation and soil degradation
+Module 1: Forest ecology and ecosystem services

-Module 3: Strategies for restoring ecosystem processes in agricultural landscapes

-Module 4: Agroforestry systems and the propagation of native tree species

-Module 5: The role of community associations in conducting ecological restoration

-Module 6: Farm management planning for sustainable production and increased forest cover
+- Module 2: Deforestation and land degradation - Module 3: Strategies for restoring ecosystem processes in agricultural landscapes - Module 4: Agroforestry systems and the propagation of native tree species - Module 5: The role of community associations in conducting ecological restoration - Module 6: Farm management planning for increased conservation and sustainable production

-Field-Course Format: This course took place over five days at ELTI's Focal Training Sites in the tropical dry forest, located in the Province of Los Santos in the Azuero Peninsula.
-These sites demonstrate the varied biophysical and socio-economic contexts of different types of land use: (1) the Achotines Forest Reserve, a mature tropical dry forest; (2) the Madroño property, an abandoned cattle pasture in the early stages of a regenerating secondary forest; (3) IDB Forestal, a native species tree plantation that incorporates cattle grazing in the understory; and (4) the APASPE model farms, which are privately-owned by members who have established silvopastoral and agroforestry systems, home gardens, and riparian area restoration.
+Field-Course Format: This course took place over five days at ELTI's Training Landscapes in the tropical dry forest, located in the Los Santos Province of the Azuero Peninsula.
+These sites demonstrate the varied biophysical and socio-economic contexts of different types of land use: (1) the Achotines Forest Reserve, a tropical dry forest ecosystem with both old growth and younger secondary forest patches; (2) IDB Forestal, native species tree plantations that incorporates cattle grazing in the understory; and (3) the APASPE model farms, which are privately-owned by members who have established silvopastoral and agroforestry systems, home gardens, and riparian area restoration.
 The following activities occurred throughout the week: